 - Setup one large square grid dividing it in the middle with 2 lines of small cones, creating an empty space between them - Spread soccer balls out evenly on both sides of the grid.
 Split your team in half and have one team on each side. - The soccer balls are the trash, the grids are the yards.
-Describe the different pieces of trash like Coke bottles, diapers, candy wrappers, etc. - Object of the game is to shoot the soccer ball out of your side (your yard) and into the other team's side (yard).
-Every time a player shoots it they must yell "get that trash outta" my yard!.
+Describe the different pieces of trash like Coke bottles, diapers, candy wrappers, etc.

+- Object of the game is to shoot the soccer ball out of your side (your yard) and into the other team's side (yard).
+Every time a player shoots it they must yell "get that trash outta' my yard!" - Encourage the players to yell loudly and have fun!